-It no secret that as more people more to Texas, our roads become increasingly crowded.
+It no secret that as more people move to Texas, our roads become increasingly crowded.
 One of the first casualties of crowded roadways is proper following distance between vehicles.
-An incident in Southeast Texas made me ponder this dangerous element of modern driving culture.
+An incident in Southeast Texas led me to ponder this dangerous element of modern driving culture.

 Copperas Cove, TX: January 17, 2018

 65-year-old Roseann Lucidi of Kempner was fatally injured in a four-vehicle wreck near Copperas Cove on Wednesday, January 17.

 According to local authorities, the crash happened around 4:50 p.m. on the U.S. Highway 190 bypass, just south of town.

 Investigators with the Texas Department of Public Safety stated that a flatbed Freightliner semi-truck was headed east at the time of the accident.
 The truck, driven by 40-year-old Bryan Rhudy, rear-ended a Dodge pickup truck that had stopped at the rear of a column of heavy eastbound traffic.
 Rebounding off the pickup, the semi truck crossed the median into US-190’s westbound lanes and collided in turn with a Nissan Altima and Roseann Lucidi’s Chevy Tahoe.

 Lucidi was transported from the scene to Scott & White Medical Center, but died several weeks later while still in the hospital’s care.
 The driver of the Nissan Altima, Sarah Brown, was taken to Metroplex Hospital in Killeen with non-incapacitating injuries.
 According to reports, the two occupants of the Dodge pickup truck, Copperas Cove residents Dustin and Tiffany Dewald, were not injured.